Declutter Your Home for a Spring Sale

 Planning to stage an open house soon?
 You should start decluttering now.

-While you may be consider it an “organized mess,” prospective buyers will certainly wrinkle their nose at your clutter.
-Messy rooms and counter tops detract from the appearance of your home, and fail to showcase its true value.
-Imagine a scenario where utensils, small appliances and boxes are scattered across your kitchen, or your home office in disarray with files and wires.
+While you may consider it an “organized mess,” prospective buyers will certainly wrinkle their nose at your clutter.
+Messy rooms and countertops detract from the appearance of your home and fail to showcase its true value.
+Imagine a scenario where utensils, small appliances, and boxes are scattered across your kitchen or your home office in disarray with files and wires.
 Potential buyers’ attention will only go as far as the obvious mess, and they won’t notice how spacious the rooms are or how the big windows usher in so much natural light.

 Decluttering: The Basics